typing machine

 Author Juhana Jutila

-Juhana Jutila is Head of Strategy and Business Consulting at adesso Nordics.
+Juhana Jutila is Head of Strategy and Business Consulting at adesso Finland.
 His key focus is to help companies in their transformation journeys across digital, data and sustainability dimensions.
 Juhana has over 30 years of experience in business and technology consulting from multiple industries such as telecom & media, finance, retail, healthcare, manufacturing, construction and public sector.

 Save this page.
 Remove this page.